 Before beginning meditation, one thing to remember is that this isn’t going to turn you into a new person or wipe your mind off all the thoughts and feelings that pass through in a day.
 It just helps you learn how to manage them and their effects on you as a person.

-1. Find somewhere comfortable
+1. Find Somewhere Comfortable

 Before you start, finding somewhere comfortable to sit is important.
-You could be here for a good while, and you don't want being uncomfortable to distract you.
+You could be here for a good while, and you don’t want to be uncomfortable to distract you.
 This goes for how you sit too.
 Crossing your legs can help as it gives you somewhere to rest your hands, but whatever is best for you.
-Don't force yourself into a cross-legged position with your hands posed like meditation is always represented as if that isn't for you.
+Don’t force yourself into a cross-legged position with your hands posed like meditation is always represented as if that isn’t for you.

-If you don't have anywhere comfortable, a yoga mat is a good option.
-They are soft and comfortable but allow you to position yourself how you find best.
+If you don’t have anywhere comfortable, a yoga mat is a good option.
+They are soft and comfortable but allow you to position yourself how you find it best.

-2. Set your time
+2. Set Your Time